hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

 1. Ensure your Besu instance has stopped, and run the following command:

     ```bash
-    ./besu --network=mainnet --data-path=/path/to/your/database storage prune-pre-merge-blocks --threads=4 --prune-range-size=12000
+    besu --network=mainnet --data-path=/path/to/your/database storage prune-pre-merge-blocks --threads=4 --prune-range-size=12000
     ```
     In the command:
-    - `--threads` sets the number of processors to use during the pruning process.
+    - [`--threads`](../reference/cli/subcommands.md#prune-pre-merge-blocks) sets the number of processors to use during the pruning process.
 This CLI option defaults to one less than the number of processors available on your system, so it's safe to omit.
-    - `--prune-range-size` specifies the size of block ranges to be pruned.
+    - [`--prune-range-size`](../reference/cli/subcommands.md#prune-pre-merge-blocks) specifies the size of
+        block ranges to be pruned.
 The default is `10000` and can be adjusted if desired, although this may impact pruning performance.

+    On completion, you'll receive the `Pruning pre-merge blocks and transaction receipts completed` log message.

-1. Restart Besu and include the `--history-expiry-prune` option to reclaim the space.
+1. Restart Besu and include the [`--history-expiry-prune`](../reference/cli/options.md#history-expiry-prune) option to reclaim the space.

     ```bash
-    ./besu --network=mainnet --history-expiry-prune
+    besu --network=mainnet --history-expiry-prune
     ```

     We suggest waiting 24-48 hours for all the space to be reclaimed.